Spectral transformation associated with a perturbed $R_I$ type recurrence relation: Introduction

-with initial condition $\phi_0(z)=1$, where $\phi^*_{n}(z)=z^n \overline{\phi_n(1/z)}$ is the reversed polynomial and $T_n(z)$ is said to be tranfer matrix \cite{Simon part1 2005}.
-The elements of the sequence $\{\alpha_n\}_{n=0}^\infty$ where $\alpha_n = -\overline{\phi_{n+1}(0)}$ are known as Schur, reflection, Geronimus or Verblunsky coefficients and lie in the unit disc.
-The OPUC are completely determined by their reflection coefficients (Verblunsky theorem).
+with initial condition $\phi_0(z)=1$, where $\phi^*_{n}(z)=z^n \overline{\phi_n(\frac{1}{\bar{z}})}$ is the reversed polynomial, and $T_n(z)$ is the transfer matrix \cite{Simon part1 2005}.
+The elements of the sequence $\{\alpha_n\}_{n=0}^\infty$ where $\alpha_n = -\overline{\phi_{n+1}(0)}$ lie in the unit disc and are known as Schur, reflection, Geronimus or Verblunsky coefficients.
+The monic OPUC is completely determined by its reflection coefficients (Verblunsky theorem).
 This fact motivated the authors in \cite{Castillo perturbed szego 2014} to study polynomials associated with perturbations of Verblunsky coefficients.
-Again, a transfer matrix approach has been used to study so called co-polynomials on unit circle (COPUC).
-The structural relations and rational spectral transformation for C-functions, associated with COPUC are discussed (see also \cite{Castillo perturbed polynomials via szego transform 2017}).
-In this direction, results related to co-recursive of $d-$ orthogonal polynomials \cite{saib zerouki 2013}, co-recursive of $q-$ classical orthogonal polynomials \cite{Foupouagnigni Ronveaux 2001}, fourth order diffence equation and its factorization for co-dilated and/or co-recursive of classical discrete orthogonal polynomials \cite{Foupouagnigni Koepf Ronveaux 2003} are available in the literature.
-For some applications, see \cite{Erb 2012, Erb 2015} and \cite{Slim 1988}.
-The aim of this manuscript is to study properties of polynomials which satisfy a recurrence relation as \eqref{R1} with new recurrence coefficients, perturbed in a (generalized) co-dilated and/or co-recursive way i.e.
+Again, a transfer matrix approach has been used to study so-called co-polynomials on the unit circle (COPUC).
+The structural relations and rational spectral transformation for C-functions associated with COPUC are also discussed in \cite{Castillo perturbed szego 2014} (see also \cite{Castillo perturbed polynomials via szego transform 2017}).
+In this direction, results related to co-recursive of $d-$ orthogonal polynomials \cite{saib zerouki 2013}, co-recursive of $q-$ classical orthogonal polynomials \cite{Foupouagnigni Ronveaux 2001}, fourth-order difference equation and its factorization for co-dilated and/or co-recursive of classical discrete orthogonal polynomials \cite{Foupouagnigni Koepf Ronveaux 2003} are available in the literature.
+For some applications, see \cite{Erb 2012, Erb 2015, Slim 1988}.
+This manuscript aims to study properties of the polynomials that satisfy a recurrence relation as \eqref{R1} with new recurrence coefficients perturbed in a (generalized) co-recursive/co-dilated/co-modified way, i.e.,

-with initial conditions $\mc{P}_0(z) = 1$ and $\mc{P}_{-1}(z) =0$.
+with initial conditions $\mathcal{P}_0(z) = 1$ and $\mathcal{P}_{-1}(z) =0$.
 In other words, we consider arbitrary single modification of recurrence coefficients as follows: